 Common employers of medical sciences graduates include:

-- forensic, charity or government-funded laboratories
+- charity or government-funded laboratories

 - private pathology laboratories

 - publishing companies and the specialist press (employing medical, technical and science writers and editors)

 Other employers may include the armed forces, forensics services and the police.
 You could also join the NHS or other graduate management schemes.